GNSS augmentation: Ground-based augmentation system

+In the United States

 In the US, GBAS was previously known as the Local-area augmentation system while a SBAS with a ground references network providing GPS corrections is called WAAS.

 In the US, there were more WAAS LPV approaches reaching 200 ft than Cat.
 1 ILS approaches by March 2018.

 1 GBAS costs $3–4 million; and $700,000 more for Cat.
 2.

+Airliners

 By Spring 2018, Boeing delivered 3,500 GLS-capable airliners, with 5,000 on order: GLS Cat.
 2/3 is standard on the Boeing 747-8, 787 and 777 while GLS Cat.
 1 is optional on the 737NG/MAX and GLS Cat.
 2/3 will be offered from 2020.

 Airbus offers GLS Cat.
 1 with autoland on the A320, A330, A350 and A380.

+Reception

 The FAA's NextGen promotes GBAS and GLS to increase airport capacity and to lower noise and weather delays.

 Boeing prefers FAA support than funding while the National Air Traffic Controllers Association argues rigid approaches will lower traffic management flexibility, losing throughput and capacity, a viewpoint shared by Delta Air Lines.

 Some ICAO members vetter GBAS Approach Service Types-D (GAST-D) supporting Cat.
 2/3 approach and landing.

 There are stricter Safety requirements on GBAS systems relative to SBAS systems since GBAS is intended mainly for the landing phase where real-time accuracy and signal integrity control is critical, especially when weather deteriorates to the extent that there is no visibility (CAT-I/II/III conditions) for which SBAS is not intended or suitable.

-Beyond airfields
+Beyond airports

 The US Nationwide Differential GPS System (NDGPS) was an augmentation system for users on U.S. land and waterways.
-It was replaced by NASA's Global Differential GPS (GDGPS) system, which supports a wide range of GNSS networks beyond GPS.
-The same GDGPS system underlies WAAS and A-GNSS implementation in the US.
+It used a ground-based network of radiobeacons.